Erosion and Sediment Control

 - Velocity dissipation devices;

-- Sequential systems (which combine several practices);
+- Sequential systems (which combine several practices); and

 - Control flow by use of open vegetative swales and natural depressions.